 There are more standards than can be taught to mastery in the instruction time available.
 What does it mean to have a priority standard?
 How does that impact planning?

 Video 5: Creating Proficiency Scales

 Scales articulate learning progressions for each priority standard.
 How do scales work with standards?
 How do scales help students?
 How do scales help with common assessments and expectations for student learning?

 The primary purpose of classroom assessment is to inform teaching and improve learning, not to sort and select students or to justify a grade.
 In this video, we cover three principals of effective assessment design and alignment.

-Strobel Education offers the full spectrum of support services for Standards-Based Grading - from online professional learning courses to virtual trainings to multiyear implementation support.
+Strobel Education offers the full spectrum of support services for Standards-Based Grading—from online professional learning courses to virtual trainings to onsite trainings for multi-year implementation support.

 Contact us to request a free consultation with Kim Strobel to discuss your school or district's specific needs.